Commands

 Modal Commands -

-IF Tests a condition code and executes it according to the test results.
-IF is followed by THEN and ELSE clauses that specify alternative actions.
+IF Tests a condition code and decides the flow according to the test results.